The end of geo-blocking within the EU

 No. Websites can still have different interfaces per Member State with different prices.
 However, you cannot be automatically redirected to a national version of the website without your consent.

-If you speak multiple languages and you compare the prices and products between the interfaces of different countries, you can take advantage of the offers in another country with the same conditions as a resident of that Member State.
+If you speak multiple languages and you compare the prices and products between the interfaces of different countries, you can take advantage of the offers in another country with the same conditions as a resident of that country.
 However, you must organise your purchase’s delivery yourself.

 Can a business continue to block or limit access to its website?